Ledger-Donjon/ledger-donjon.github.io/src/content/blog/rp2350-secure-debug-laser-fault-injection.md

 The permanent security configuration and boot public key fingerprints are stored in **one-time-programmable (OTP) memory**: each bit can be flipped from `0` to `1` once and never back, so whatever is written there lasts for the lifetime of the chip.

-OTP is organised into 128-byte pages protected by two persistent, or **hard**, lock rows: For page n, `PAGEn_LOCK0` configures optional read and write keys and the behaviour when no key is entered, while `PAGEn_LOCK1` contains the hardware-enforced `LOCK_S` and `LOCK_NS` permissions.
+OTP is organised into 128-byte pages protected by two persistent, or **hard**, lock rows: for page n, `PAGEn_LOCK0` configures optional read and write keys and the behaviour when no key is entered, while `PAGEn_LOCK1` contains the hardware-enforced `LOCK_S` and `LOCK_NS` permissions.
 Those states can advance from read-write to read-only or inaccessible but cannot become more permissive.

 The OTP subsystem uses redundant encodings for security-related fields: critical flags are "encoded with a three-of-eight vote across eight consecutive OTP rows", and OTP lock bits are "triple-redundant with a majority vote", according to the [RP2350 datasheet](https://pip.raspberrypi.com/documents/RP-008373-DS-rp2350-datasheet.pdf).